shivajid/sglang-rtx-pro-6000/README.md

 **\** datalab-to/chandra-ocr-2 is an VLM model.
 We have run an image benchmark different for the rest of the models **

 *\*\*\* DeepSeek-V4-Flash-0731 numbers come from its concurrency sweep (512 prompts, `1k/8k` @ 512 concurrency) rather than the 1536-prompt standard run.
 Its Peak column is the balanced `1k/1k` @ 512 result (4,710.94 output tok/s) — see the [sweep report](./models/DeepSeekV4-Flash-0731/results/benchamrk_sweep_report.md).*

+*† Kimi-K3 on G4 saturates at **128** concurrency, not 512 — the 32-GPU cluster hits its compute ceiling well before the standard profile's concurrency, so its row is the `1k/8k` peak at C=112.
+The Peak column is the observed burst peak (816 tok/s).
+Compare it to the [GB200 row](#performance-benchmarks-latest) for the same model on different silicon, not to the 512-concurrency rows.
+See the [G4 report](./models/kimik3/g4/BENCHMARK_REPORT.md).*

 *\*\*\*\* gemma-4-26B-A4B is served with **vLLM** (not SGLang) on a single GPU, and is benchmarked with `sglang.bench_serving` as the client.
 Its main-table row is the `1k/8k` @ 512 concurrency point of the sweep; the Peak column is the best observed output throughput across all patterns (`1k/1k` @ 1024).
 Full sweep: [master_benchmark_summary.md](./models/Gemma4-26B/results/master_benchmark_summary.md).*